How to Write an ATS-friendly CV in 2025? Tips to Help you Beat the System

 ATS-friendly Warehouse CV example

-In this warehouse CV example, Andew Hyde focuses the reader’s attention on keywords specific to the job description for a warehouse operative.
+In this warehouse CV example, Andrew Hyde focuses the reader’s attention on keywords specific to the job description for a warehouse operative.
 He utilises action verbs such as ‘supervise [a team of …], ‘reduced [ … expenses], ‘implemented [a strategy …], and ‘onboarded [ … employees].
 By differentiating between duties and achievements, Andrew can more easily pass the ATS parsing.

 Refer to the warehouse CV example guide to find out more.